elham-liri/SortExtension/README.md

  var orderedCollection=collection.OrderBy().ToList();
  ```

-### Attributes
-These are attributes to mark properties which has special conditions to be sorted by

-1. [DefaultSortProperty(string? defaultSortDirection)]
+**1. [DefaultSortProperty([defaultSortDirection])]**

 when you mark a property with this attribute, that property becomes the default sort property for that entity and when you use orderBy extension method you can skip specifying sort property

 You can also provide a default sort direction which makes it possible to order without mentioning sortProperty and sortDirection

 example :
 ```